 Making sure to sanitize your RV water tank is one of the most crucial items of any regular RV maintenance routine.
-A clean water tank will make your travel so much better.
+A clean RV water tank will make your travel so much better.
 You’ll always have clean, fresh-tasting water for drinking, cooking, and even bathing and doing dishes.

 Unfortunately, many RVers don’t get around to cleaning their tanks until their water starts tasting strange or comes out cloudy.
 At this point, cleaning it becomes more of an emergency than a regular maintenance item.